frascu/hospital-result-checker/README.md

 # Hospital result checker

 ## History
-During last weekend, I took the Covid-19 test.
+Last weekend, I took the Covid-19 test.
 At the end of the test, the nurse gave me a sheet of paper describing how to check my result.
 There were the credentials in order to check the result on their platform.

 Instead of checking manually every 5 minutes if something had been uploaded, I preferred to create this small scraper